-Such has been their success in the wireless earbuds space, when a new premium Sennheiser model arrives it's big news with rivals and consumers taking note.
-The latest to land are the Sennheiser Momentum True Wireless 3, which are hoping to topple the industry-leading Sony WF-1000XM4.
+Such has been Sennheiser's success in the wireless earbuds space that when a new premium model from the company arrives, it is big news for both rival brands and consumers.
+The latest to land are the Sennheiser Momentum True Wireless 3, which launched in June in a bid to topple the industry-leading Sony WF-1000XM4.

-The XM4 – and their predecessors – have long topped our list of best wireless earbuds.
-However, boasting improved sound quality, aptX Adaptive Bluetooth support and – shock! – a lower price than the previous generation of Momentum True Wireless, these new Sennheiser earbuds look like real contenders.
+The XM4 – and their predecessors – have long topped our list of best wireless earbuds, however boasting improved sound quality, aptX Adaptive Bluetooth support and – shock! – a lower price than the previous generation of Momentum True Wireless, these Sennheiser earbuds look like real contenders.

-At least they do on paper.
-How do they stand up in terms of performance?
-We've pitted the Momentum True Wireless 3 against the Sony WF-1000XM4 to find out.
+So, how do they stand up in terms of performance, features, design and – most importantly – overall value?
+We've pitted the Momentum True Wireless 3 against the Sony WF-1000XM4 to find out...

 We're in the grip of a cost-of-living crisis where everything's getting more expensive.
-Except for these Sennheiser headphones.
+Except for, it seems, Sennheiser headphones.

-That's a fair bit cheaper than the Sony WF-1000XM4, which launched at £250 / $280 / AU$450.
-It's worth noting, though, that if you hunt around for the best Sony WF-1000XM4 deals, you might find them even cheaper than the Sennheisers.
+That also undercut the launch price of the Sony WF-1000XM4, which arrived at £250 / $280 / AU$450 in 2021.
+It's worth noting, though, that if you hunt around for the best Sony WF-1000XM4 deals, you are likely to now find them cheaper or at least similar to the price of the Sennheisers.

 **Winner** Sennheiser Momentum True Wireless 3

-The Momentum True Wireless 3's case is a bit bulkier than most recent rivals, but it's nice and robust, flipping open and shut with a satisfyingly firm action.
+The Momentum True Wireless 3's case is a bit bulkier than that of most recent rivals, but it's nice and robust, flipping open and shut with a satisfyingly firm action.

 For the buds, Sennheiser has tweaked the design quite considerably compared to previous versions.
 The second-gen Momentums were spherical, but the third entry in the range takes inspiration from Sennheiser's CX midrange series and adopts ovular earpieces.